 - The HPAI strains found in the US are not the same strains found in Asia and Africa.
 They are a reassortant variant of the Asian strains with naturally occurring North American strains.

 - To date, no human infections have been reported in the US from new HPAI strains.

 - You can assist by reporting dead birds at MyFWC.com/bird so die-offs can be investigated.
 For assistance in identifying birds you are reporting, view our bird identification page.

 - Protect domestic or captive birds by preventing contact with wild birds (especially waterfowl).

 - Hunters and others handling birds should follow routine precautions listed below when handling wild birds.

-Wild birds can carry a number of avian influenza viruses, most of which do not cause disease.
+Wild birds can carry a number of strains of the avian influenza viruses, most of which do not cause disease.
 However, transmission of low pathogenic strains (causes minimal signs of disease in domestic poultry) to poultry can result in changes in the virus and the formation of more highly pathogenic strains (can cause significant disease in domestic poultry).
-Recently a Highly Pathogenic Avian Influenza H5N1 (HPAI H5N1) has infected domestic poultry, humans, and wild birds in Asia, Indonesia, Europe and Africa.
-There is concern that migratory wild birds could spread the disease to other continents; however, it is important to note that HPAI H5N1 has not been detected in the western hemisphere.

-While it is extremely unlikely that hunters or people feeding birds could contract HPAI H5N1 from wild birds in Florida, the following common-sense precautions are always recommended to reduce the risk of contracting any disease from wildlife:
+While it is extremely unlikely that hunters or people feeding birds could contract the HPAI virus from wild birds in Florida, the following common-sense precautions are always recommended to reduce the risk of contracting any disease from wildlife: